 How do I create a Customs Declaration for my Items?

 When your package reaches "Ready-To-Ship" status and just before the shipping payment, you'll need to review and confirm the customs declaration value for your items.
+This is where you can declare the value of your package, and adjust it if needed, before it ships.
 Accurate declarations are essential for customs processing and ensuring proper insurance coverage.
-Declare the actual purchase price of each item, excluding service fees, domestic shipping, or handling charges.
-For used goods or items with special circumstances, you may need to provide supporting documentation.

-Shipping insurance coverage is limited to the declared value, which also determines compensation in case of loss or damage.
+Declaring an accurate value affects your insurance coverage, since compensation in case of loss or damage is based on the declared value.
+Undervaluing could mean receiving less than your item is actually worth if something goes wrong.
 We can only provide documentation for the original purchase price, so consider additional insurance for high-value shipments.

 Remember, customs declarations are legal documents, and you are responsible for their accuracy.
 False declarations can lead to legal penalties in your country.
 If you’re unsure about proper declaration values, consult your local customs authority for guidance.